RADA Special Deterrence Forces: Raid on Comiccon Libya

 On 3 November 2017, RADA and the Nawasi Brigade in charge of security shut down the officially registered 'Comiccon Libya' event, which hosted around 2000 – 3000 people.
-The event was raided by RADA in the Data El Emad office complex area.
+The event was raided by RADA in the Dat El Emad office complex area.

-The organizers of Comiccon allegedly hosted "satanic, pornographic, and masonic material that intended to corrupt the morals of the youth and the Libyan people, influenced by western culture".
+The organizers of Comiccon were accused by RADA to host "satanic, pornographic, and masonic material that intended to corrupt the morals of the youth and the Libyan people, influenced by western culture".
 The alarm was raised when Facebook groups mistakenly labeled the Comiccon as a Halloween event, implying that the event was hosting pagan material.
 Commiccon was sponsored by the 'SIGMA' group, and hosted Comics from Marvel and other related material (Otaku) from anime and manga comics.
 Foam board images of Catwoman, Wonderwoman, and Hulk were torn down, Disney action figures were broken as they "represented false idols" that were deemed haram by hardline Islamists.
 The Al Nawasi brigade in charge of security demanded the immediate removal of Japanese art and language writing as some resembled Christian crosses.
 A Korean-Japanese booth selling Japanese kimono was closed and accused of spreading Buddhism.
 The organizers of Comiccon faced "legal prosecution" for "violating public morals".

+Alleged human rights abuses

+Several international human rights organisations have reported serious abuses attributed to the Rada Special Deterrence Forces and, later, the State of Libya Al Radaa for Countering Terrorism and Organized Crime.
+Reports have described arbitrary detention, torture, and enforced disappearances, particularly at Mitiga Prison in Tripoli, which is under the unit’s control.

+Amnesty International warned that integrating the Rada forces into official state structures without robust accountability mechanisms risked formalising impunity for militia abuses, noting patterns of unlawful detention and ill-treatment of detainees.

+Human Rights Watch has documented continuing arbitrary detentions and systemic torture in Mitiga and other facilities linked to Rada, as well as the absence of judicial oversight.
+The organisation also noted that a former Mitiga official affiliated with Rada was arrested in Germany in 2025 for alleged war crimes and crimes against humanity committed inside the prison.

+A report by the United Nations Support Mission in Libya (UNSMIL) and the Office of the High Commissioner for Human Rights (OHCHR) likewise detailed widespread abuses against detainees, including migrants and asylum seekers, in detention facilities under Rada’s authority in Tripoli, finding that many were held in inhumane conditions and subjected to torture and sexual violence.